ANNUAL COMPLIANCES OF NIDHI COMPANY | COMPLIANCES CHECKLIST FOR NIDHI COMPANY| COMPLIANCES REQUIREMENT FOR NIDHI COMPANY

 - it can only provide a secured loan, i.e., loan against certain securities like gold, silver, immovable property, etc.

 The point to keep in mind is that it is a welfare company, not actually a profit-making company.
 This is the reason why it has been prohibited to do any side-business.
 As they are not in vogue all over India, around 80% of Nidhi Companies are in Tamil Nadu.
-But still, it becomes important to keep an eye on the functioning of these companies since they are given such heavy discounts on compliances.
-The amendments of 2020 were brought in this direction, and now these companies are required to makes some annexures and attachments with the NDH forms they submit to the Ministry of Corporate Affairs.
+However, it becomes important to keep an eye on the functioning of these companies since they are given such heavy discounts on compliances.
+The amendments of 2020 were brought in this direction.
+Now these companies are required to makes some annexures and attachments with the NDH forms.
+They submit to the Ministry of Corporate Affairs.